2012 Honda Civic Natural GasEnlarge Photo

-UPDATE: The Alternative Fuel Tax Parity Act (HR 1665) was introduced last week for the current House session by Representatives Todd Young [R-IN], John Larson [D-CT], Mac Thornberry [R-TX], and Ron Kind [D-WI].
+UPDATE: The Alternative Fuel Tax Parity Act (HR 1665) was introduced in March 2015 by Representatives Todd Young [R-IN], John Larson [D-CT], Mac Thornberry [R-TX], and Ron Kind [D-WI].
 It is substantially the same as the 2013 bill covered in this article, originally published in May 2013.

 The issue, now corrected by the Act, is that diesel has a higher energy content than natural gas--1.7 gallons of LNG are roughly equal to a gallon of diesel--yet LNG is taxed at the same rate.
 The result is that LNG is taxed at a rate 70 percent higher than diesel, on an energy equivalent basis.

 The new legislation taxes LNG on energy content in relation to diesel, rather than on volume.